manishkumar632/Farm-D-Care/README.md

 | --------------------------------------------------------------------------------------------------------------------------------- |
 | ![13](https://github.com/manishkumar632/Farm-D-Care/blob/9558b05b4dd84227d890986db78ae266fb5864fc/images/IMG-20250708-WA0015.jpg) |

+## Contributing

+Feel free to contribute to this project by submitting issues or pull requests.
+Please follow the existing code style and include appropriate tests.

 ## License

-This project is for educational and demonstration purposes.
+This project is licensed under the MIT License - see the LICENSE file for details.

----